 In addition to all of the ATP data, Dynamics has the capability to simulate delivery dates based on delivery methods, quantities, and lead times.
 The visibility and understanding of these inventory levels, including both outputs and inputs will drive your business to operate more efficiently, deliver your goods on time, and create goodwill with your customers.

-You can see this full process in our video below.
+You can see this full process in our 3 minute demo video show at top of this article.

 Have any questions about setting up order promising and ATP in D365?
 Please contact us at any time!